The Post Office Of The Louvre

 Introduction

-Reopened to the public since January 18, 2022, La Poste du Louvre is a historic building of the city of Paris from 1888.
-Designed for hospitality and leisure, the metamorphosis of this iconic postal building required a five-year renovation by architect Dominique Perrault.
+Reopened to the public since January 18, 2022, La Poste du Louvre is a historic Parisian building dating back to 1888.
+Designed for hospitality and leisure, the metamorphosis of this architectural icon involved a five-year renovation led by architect Dominique Perrault.

-The 32,000 m² of La Poste du Louvre is accessible to the public to become a place that hosts shops, restaurants, accommodation, offices and services including a post office.
+Covering 32,000 m², La Poste du Louvre now welcomes visitors to a multifunctional space that houses shops, restaurants, accommodation, offices, and services including a fully operational post office.

 The renovation required fire-resistant glass solutions from Vetrotech Saint-Gobain EI60 and E30: CONTRAFLAM, CONTRAFLAM STRUCTURE, CONTRAFLAM LITE, VETROFLAM and PYROSWISS.